icobug/prime-synchronization-theorem/README.md

 * **Electronic Guide:** Using timers to map prime frequencies.
 * **Chemical Guide:** Utilizing the Belousov-Zhabotinsky (BZ) reaction for chemical synchronization.

+## 📊 Latest Experimental Results (Update)
+The hypothesis has been rigorously tested using high-performance numerical simulations:

+* **Scale Expansion:** Validated up to **N = 10,000,000**, confirming that the scaling law remains robust at large scales.
+* **Global Stability:** An "Ultra Test" across 10^7 integers demonstrated a near-perfect linear correlation for the synchronization weight function Γ(N).
+* **Microscopic Verification:** A high-resolution analysis was conducted on the final interval [9,990,000 - 10,000,000].
+Every single even integer was verified (5,000 points), proving no local failures or gaps exist in the model.

+Detailed plots and data analysis can be found in the attached PDF reports in this repository.

 To generate these guides, run:
 ```bash
 pip install matplotlib